ardenmonaghan/Fraudalyze/README.md

 ## Directory Structure:

 ├── README.md                  # Project overview and documentation
-├── Dataset_Information.md    # ImportantDataset and Pipeline Information
+├── Dataset_Information.md    # Important Dataset and Pipeline Information
-├── Analysis_Scripts          #
+├── Analysis_Scripts          # Scripts used for Data Analysis and Feature Engineering.
-├── Streamlit_App             # Streamlit App
+├── Streamlit_App             # Streamlit App for Data Visualization and Anomaly Detection that Users can interact with.
-├── Model_Development         # Model Development
+├── Model_Training            # Directory for all the scripts used to train the model predicting fraud claims.
-├── Fraud_Data
+├── Fraud_Data                # All the datasets both in csv and SQL.

 ### Technical Stack
 - Python 3.10